If you are a MUSIC TEACHER, this is for YOU!

 The Scottish Association for Music Education (SAME) and the Heads of Instrumental Teaching Scotland (HITS) represent music teaching colleagues in all branches of the profession and work tirelessly to support them.
 Both groups are strong advocates of the place of music and regularly promote the outstanding work undertaken by their members.
 For both organisations, it is as important to reach out to the highest level of decision-making affecting music education as it is to support each and every member in the work with learners at all levels.
 HITS and SAME are also involved with and very supportive of music education work under the mantle of the Youth Music Initiative (YMI) which both complements and enhances their own output.

 Partnership has been/is an essential part of music teaching as regularly evinced in secondary school music departments, and our two umbrella groups are working more closely together than ever with the single aim of promoting education through music.
 It is imperative that collaboration continues and that all music teaching colleagues can and will feel supported in their work and by each other.
-To that end, HITS and SAME are planning joint support events and will announce collaboration at the start of the new school session.
+To that end, HITS and SAME are planning joint support events and will announce collaboration during the school session.

-for SAME: Mae Murray, Chair; Fiona Sellar, Vice-Chair; Graeme Wilson, Secretary
+for SAME: Fiona Sellar, Chair; Donna Minto, Vice-Chair; Graeme Wilson, Secretary

 for HITS: Shonagh Stevenson, Chair; James Cunningham, Vice-Chair